Dagmawi-Kebede/alx-low_level_programming/0x00-hello_world/README.md

 ./3-name , compiles a C file and creates an executable named cisfun.
 The C file name will be saved in the variable $CFILE.

+./100-intel , generates the assembly code(intel syntax) of a C code and save it in an output file.
+The C file name will be saved in the variable $CFILE and the output file should be named the same as the C file, but with extension .s instead of .c.

 C Program